AlexDoumas/BrPong_1/README.md

 Notice that the slot for the P unit is filled with ‘non_exist’, indicating that the proposition contains no P unit, and that the slot for the Pred unit name is filled with ‘non_exist’, indicating that the proposition contains object units not bound to pred units.

-After model runs, D

 References
 For details of the DORA model see:
 Doumas, Hummel, & Sandhofer (2008).
 A theory of the discovery and predication of relational concepts (Appendix A).
 Psychological Review, 115, 1-43.
-Doumas, Martin, Puebla, & Hummel (XXXX).
+Doumas, Martin, Puebla, & Hummel (2022), A theory of relation learning and cross-domain generalization (Appendix A).
+This code is open source and available under CC license (please just cite/credit if you use).